Viral load and infectivity

 As women who use crack die three times faster!
 And I have a daughter, yes, a daughter, in the streets, a victim of crack.
 Unfortunately, because of her temper, and I do not even know who she pulled, she wants things her way.
 And it does not

 And see, I'm translating, for tomorrow, Monday, a text, a study that proved that PrEP in the ”Real World” protected 95% of its users!
 And my usual question is: And these 5%?
 What do you say to them now?

 Please forgive us!
 It was for a higher good !!!!!

 While there are other effective ways to prevent HIV transmission, PrEP can provide a useful option for some people at some point in their lives.
 For example, studies have shown that it can be a good prevention method for gay men at times when their sexual activity puts them at high risk of contracting HIV, rather than being a long-term option.

 The use of PrEP to prevent HIV transmission in different situations is still being studied in the UK.
 PrEP has been shown to be highly effective in preventing HIV in people at high risk (such as men who have unprotected sex with other men).
 The availability of PrEP in the NHS is currently being debated by the government.
 Some clinics are offering PrEP with a particular prescription.
 Talk to the staff at a sexual health clinic if you think PrEP would be a good option for you.

-And do not be silly, there are people who do not have HIV themselves!
-And yet, they make it appear that life with HIV is a walk to the square.
-If this were the case, the ordinary said that would have contracted HIV too, deliberately!
+And don't be a fool, there are people who, themselves, don't have HIV!
+And yet, they make it seem that the life with HIV it's a walk to the square.
+If so, the ordinary said that would have contracted HIV too, deliberately!